mukeenanyafiq/cms_sekolahku_api/README.md

 # Contribute
 This module is not complete yet.
-There are still hopefully more information to acquire that haven't been implemented in this API.
-With your help, it would be a lot faster to complete this project!
+There are still hopefully more information to acquire that haven't been implemented in this API. however, With your help, it would be a lot faster to complete this project!

+You can do:
-You can contribute in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls) Anything that would improve this module a bit
+- Try help changing something in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls) or

-If you find any issues regarding about this module, make a new [issue!](https://github.com/mukeenanyafiq/cms_sekolahku_api/issues/new)
+- If you find any issues regarding about this module, make a new [issue!](https://github.com/mukeenanyafiq/cms_sekolahku_api/issues/new)

+Anything that would improve this module a bit!